gwongwen/solar_pi0_ws_abp/02-configuration/README_CONF.md

 ## Step 2 : Configuration of the TTN (The Things Network)

 To begin, we will need to login into the ttn (https://www.thethingsnetwork.org/) console.
-Once this is done (as our sensor is only a sender), we need to create both a gateway and an application.
+Once this is done and as our sensor is only a sender, we need to create both a gateway and an application.
 Choose a gateway near your country, for example Europe 1, Dublin.

 ### Application (sender)